First Minister’s Digital Fellowship Programme

 The Digital Fellowship aims to leverage outside industry expertise to work within government.
 We aim to provide opportunities for industry to work with us to deliver key programmes whilst sharing their expertise and insights with existing civil servants.

-The Scottish Government has an ambitious digital agenda and we recognise that we can’t, and shouldn’t, do this alone.
+We have an ambitious digital agenda and we recognise that we can’t, and shouldn’t, do this alone.
 To meet the challenges ahead of us we are able to provide opportunities for industry to share their skills and passion.

 We aim to do this by providing the opportunity for people to join our teams to fill key roles with the chance to lead and develop.